 Consider how to make the rest of your recruitment strategy more age-friendly

-Removing identifiers from applications before they’re reviewed by hiring managers is just one step in the process.
-It’s also important to make your entire recruitment strategy – including the interview stage – as age-friendly and inclusive as possible.
+Removing identifiers from applications before they’re reviewed by hiring managers is just one step in the age-friendly hiring process.
+It’s also important to make your entire recruitment strategy – including the interview stage – as inclusive as possible.

-Our articles, 5 ways to make your recruitment strategy more age-inclusive and 5 tips for creating age-inclusive job adverts, offer advice on how to do this.
-You can also reach out to us for support by emailing [email protected] or by filling out a form here.
+Our articles, 7 ways to make your recruitment strategy more age-inclusive and 5 tips for creating age-inclusive job adverts, offer advice on how to do this.
+You can also reach out to us for support by emailing [email protected] or by filling out this form.

 The UK's leading work and careers site for the over 50s